dowdlelt/meica_tool/README.md

-# meica_tool
+### meica_tool

 I've created a handy matlab script that works with meica.py (https://bitbucket.org/prantikk/me-ica) v3 - from the experimental branch.

-It creates a series of figures that are useful for visualizing the output in a quick manner, including component timeseries as determined but by meica.py, color coded on whether they were:
+It creates a series of figures that are useful for visualizing the output in a quick manner, including component timeseries from meica.py, color coded on whether they were:

 * BOLD-like - green
-* Non-BOLD - Red
+* Non-BOLD - red
 * r2 weighted - pink
 * Ignored - black.